Commission On Handbook

 When We Meet

 The COH meets at least four times a year, and more often as necessary to carry out its responsibilities.
-The next regularly scheduled meeting(s) will be held in St. Louis on January 25-26, 2013 and February 23-24, 2013.
+The next regularly scheduled meeting(s) will be held in St. Louis on October 11-13, 2013.

 The COH consults with the Commission on Constitutional Matters in its revision of the Handbook of the Synod following each national convention to bring it into harmony with convention actions.
 The commission also maintains a complete file of former editions of the Handbook of the Synod so that comparison can be made between current provisions and those preceding.